Performance-enhancing drugs: Know the risks

 What is it?

 Erythropoietin use among competitive cyclists was common in the 1990s and allegedly contributed to at least 18 deaths.
-Inappropriate use of erythropoietin may increase the risk of thrombotic events, such as stroke, heart attack and pulmonary embolism.
+Inappropriate use of erythropoietin may increase the risk of stroke, heart attack and blockage in an artery in the lung (pulmonary embolism).

 What are they?

-Diuretics are drugs that change your body's natural balance of fluids and salts (electrolytes) and can lead to dehydration.
-This loss of water can decrease an athlete's weight, helping him or her to compete in a lighter weight class, which many athletes prefer.
+Diuretics are drugs that change your body's natural balance of fluids and salts (electrolytes), which can lead to dehydration.
+This loss of water can decrease an athlete's weight, which many athletes prefer.
 Diuretics may also help athletes pass drug tests by diluting their urine and are sometimes referred to as a "masking" agent.

 Diuretics taken at any dose, even medically recommended doses, predispose athletes to adverse effects such as: